 Across the country, multiple organizations underwrite insurance premiums for Farm Bureau members.
 Missouri Farm Bureau uses two wholly-owned subsidiaries for auto insurance: Town & Country Insurance Company of Missouri and New Horizons Insurance Company of Missouri.

-Missouri Farm Bureau operates over 140 local offices.
-The website claims that there is at least one agent in every county in Missouri.
+Missouri Farm Bureau operates over 140 local offices and has a head office in Jefferson City, Missouri.
+The website claims that there is at least one agent in every county in the state.
 That’s definitely a plus.

 As a member of the Farm Bureau, you have the opportunity to participate in the following committees: